Ant1B2x/Cpp_Templates_Exercises/README.md

 - Create a `Pair<char, int>` with the values `'K'` and `13` and then print its max
 - Create a `Pair<int, char>` with the values `13` and `'K'` and then print its max

 Then, in the file `Pair.h`, create a template specialization for the method `printMax`.
-This specialization should, for `Pair<char, int>` and only for this, have the following behavior: the parameter of type `int` will be compared of the position in the alphabet of the parameter of type `char`.
+This specialization should, for `Pair<char, int>` and only for this, have the following behavior: the parameter of type `int` will be compared to the position in the alphabet of the parameter of type `char`.
 For example, the value of A will be `1` instead of `65` (its ASCII position).

 Execute `ClassTemplate`.
 What do you observe?
 The output of `printMax` should be different for the pairs of types `Pair<char, int>` and `Pair<int, char>`.
 This is because we only specified a specialization for pairs of type `Pair<char, int>`.
 If we wanted to have the same behavior for pairs of type `Pair<int, char>`, we should have specialized `printMax` for this type as well.